-In fact, studies have shown that higher-protein diets are linked to a slew of benefits, like promoting weight management, helping manage blood sugars and increasing the body's ability to absorb calcium, ultimately supporting bone health.
+In fact, a 2018 study published in Frontiers in Endocrinology showed that higher-protein diets are linked to a slew of benefits, like promoting weight management, helping manage blood sugars and increasing the body's ability to absorb calcium, ultimately supporting bone health.

 In a nutshell, getting enough protein in your diet is critical when it comes to supporting your overall health and wellness.

 What Is Protein?

 If you have ever been on a diet or spoken to somebody about nutrition, then you have surely heard the word protein before.
 While many people know that protein is important, they may not know what it actually is.